MKme/ToeBeans/README.md

 - 4.2 near perfect but slid up too high during a walk
 - From here moved from 1 to 2mm thick
 - 4.1x6.1

+###  TBD

+- Chamfer top edge in case they ride up
+- Leave bottom edge square for max grips
+- Grip pattern like a tire?
+- More infill needed or fine as they are?